-Pull [B] the fuel hose joint [A] out of the fuel outlet pipe.
+• Pull [B] the fuel hose joint [A] out of the fuel outlet pipe.

+Fuel is flammable and explosive under certain conditions and can cause severe burns.
 Be prepared for fuel spillage; any spilled fuel must be completely wiped up immediately.
 When the fuel hose is disconnected, fuel spills out from the hose and the pipe because of residual pressure.
 Cover the hose connection with a piece of clean cloth to prevent fuel spillage.